When Alia Bhatt Was Dating Sidharth Malhotra: I Want To Keep Ranbir Kapoor As A Friend In My Life

 - Ranbir Kapoor Makes A SHOCKING REVELATION When Asked If He Is Dating Alia Bhatt!

 Ranbir Kapoor-Alia Bhatt's affair isn't only served as a 'surprise dish' for movie-buffs but also has become one hot topic of discussion.
-Almost every other Bollywood lover is talking about the newly couple - Alia & Ranbir and there's no denying that they do deserve all the attention!
+Almost every other Bollywood lover is talking about the new couple - Alia & Ranbir and there's no denying that they do deserve all the attention!

 While Ranbir has made it official that he's dating Alia Bhatt, the actress hasn't given an open statement about the same.
 Recently, we came across a video of Alia Bhatt, in which she is talking about Ranbir Kapoor and at that time, she was dating Sidharth Malhotra.